nesty11/nvportfolio-website/README.md

 ## About Me

 I'm Néstor Vale, a passionate and creative new Full Stack Web Developer.
 I'm just starting out my career with 1 year of experience in Web Development.
 I'm enthusiastic about building innovative solutions and collaborating with teams to tackle challenging problems.
-My expertise includes HTML, CSS, JavaScript, Angular, MongoDB, and AWS.
+My experience includes HTML, CSS, JavaScript, Angular, MongoDB, and AWS.

 ## Projects